2050By Bruce - November 2020 (updated May 2021)

 The hardware response is largely what you would have expected back in 2020 and earlier.
 Most of the solutions to climate change were well and truly known by the end of the 20th century.
 But for some reason these solutions were not implemented - and believe me there are many a thesis written and even a royal commission about what these reasons were and how they could have been thought to outweigh the clearly predicted dangers of climate change as warned to World leaders by the vast majority of the World's climate scientists.
 If the response had started to be implemented on a large scale even 20 years earlier (by 2000) the impacts being seen in 2050 would be nowhere near as severe nor the costs so high.

 The growth of renewable energy is the first response - solar, wind, hydro - combined with batteries and pumped hydro.
 Green hydrogen has been a little slower off the mark but once there was large quantities of renewable in place it too took off.
 It is the scale that is truly remarkable.
 In the North of Australia PV panels now cover hundreds of square kilometres of desert and is still expanding.
 Large wind farms have also constructed where it was determined the wind profile was advantageous.
 All this electricity generation is mainly to supply electricity into Asia.
 Thousands of kilometres of undersea cable stretch to Indonesia, Singapore and the rest of South East Asia.
-It is about to be extended to the Indian subcontinent as well to enable even more large scale renewable to be constructed.
 Along with this there are mega batteries as well - both in Australia and in Asia.

-A cable had been constructed to Darwin as well, not so much to service Darwin's energy needs - though it did that - but because Darwin was where the hydrogen manufacturing plants were constructed.
-Generating hydrogen in Darwin allows the gas to be directly loaded onto the ships for export.
+A cable had been constructed to Darwin as well, not so much to service Darwin's energy needs - though it did that - but because Darwin was where the hydrogen and ammonia manufacturing plants were constructed.
+Ammonia was found to be an easier form to transport hydrogen in than as a gas or in pressurised liquid form.
+Generating hydrogen and ammonia in Darwin allows it to be directly loaded onto the ships for export.

 There is a further electrical connection to the Ord River area.
 The Ord enabled large scale pumped hydro energy storage and also the generation of hydrogen for export due to the Ord's still bountiful supply of fresh water.
 The side product of pure oxygen is used to burn crop waste for the generation of electricity, allowing the exhaust fumes, which contain a high concentration carbon dioxide, to be captured and stored in underground aquifers - gaining carbon credit for the operation - and making the electricity carbon negative - it takes carbon out of the atmosphere.
 Oh yes - the carbon tax system and carbon credits were - eventually - reintroduced - once the majority of the deniers had left or been forced out of the ranks of the Government and Opposition.